 Lemon Turkey Cutlets – a healthy dinner that is ready in 15 minutes!
-Turkey cutlets in tangy lemon sauce are prefect any night of the week.
+Turkey or Chicken cutlets in tangy lemon sauce are prefect any night of the week.

-I always thought of turkey as what you eat on Thanksgiving, and that was it.
+I have always thought of the Roasted Turkey you have Thanksgiving, and that was it.
 I really enjoy it once a year on Thanksgiving, but that is usually enough turkey to last me the whole year.
-My husband feels the same way.
-Then a couple years ago I decided to give Turkey Cutlets a try.
-Can’t remember why I decided to be so brave!
+Then a few years ago I found turkey cutlets in the grocery store and figured I would give them a try.

 After a few moves around the country, I have found that not every store carries turkey cutlets.
 But I can always find turkey tenderloins.
 So if that is your only option, pick up a package of them.
 Then you just have to butterfly them open, and you have 2 cutlets!
 Super easy!